SpiritXIV/Origins-Ascended/README.md

 - Impact: 3

 Powers:
-- Cell Body
+- Cell Body:
 You randomly shift slightly green when walking due to you practically coming apart, and you are 30% the size of a normal player.

-- Memory Wipe
+- Memory Wipe:
 When you die you lose all you guaranteed effects and have to build them up again.

-- Adaptable
+- Adaptable:
 Every Day/Night cycle you remain alive gives you 1 potion effect that stacks.

-- Energy Storage
+- Energy Storage:
 You don't sleep, but you also don't feel insomnia nor count towards skipping the day slightly.

-- Photosynthetic
+- Photosynthetic:
 You will burn in really hot places, but you can heal yourself faster while in the sun.

 ___________________________